MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Group-Based-Licensing.md

 ms.prod: wpa
 ---

-# How to manage licenses for products with prerequisites?
+# How to manage licenses for products with prerequisites
 Some Microsoft Online products that you acquire are "add-ons" - they require a prerequisite service plan to be enabled for a user, or a group, before they can be assigned.
 With group-based licensing, the system requires that both the prerequisite and add-on service plans be present on the group, to ensure that any users who are added to the group can received a valid service plan assignment.
 Let's consider the following example:

 ![Admin Center](~/Images/WPA/use/aad_group1.png)